 Yes.
 You have permission to bring your family to Spain under a work visa.
 However, you must work for one year in Spain to do so.
 Also, you must have a Spain work permit valid for another year to bring your family.

-Remember that your family member can work in Spain.
+Remember that your family member can work in Spain as well.
 Your relatives do not need to apply for a work permit.
 They can work without authorization.

 Providing that you have an EU Blue Card, you do not need to wait for one year to bring your family member.